timkang/react_graphql_relay_07242017/README.md

-# Welcome to Introduction to React Class
+# Welcome to Introduction to GraphQL/Relay Class

 ## Instructor